Beyond the virus: Social and behavioural science lessons from mpox

 %20(2).png)

-This 90-minute webinar will convene grantees from our mpox research portfolio to share key findings, methodological innovations and operational lessons, with invited discussants synthesising implications for future outbreak-responsive research funding.
+This 90-minute webinar convened grantees from our mpox research portfolio to share key findings, methodological innovations and operational lessons, with invited discussants synthesising implications for future outbreak-responsive research funding.
+Watch the recording below and explore the main takeaways.

 The session:

-This event is designed as a learning-focused conversation, reflecting on cross-cutting lessons from conducting social and behavioural science in the context of an active outbreak response.
-The speakers will cover a range of topics including:
+This event was a learning-focused conversation, reflecting on cross-cutting lessons from conducting social and behavioural science in the context of an active outbreak response.
+The speakers covered a range of topics including:

 - How research was embedded within response systems